DAC84/javastravav3api/README.md

 ===================
 The Strava API can be a bit, well, weird when you use it in anger.
 The interaction between privacy settings, authentication and so on isn't always consistent in the API.
 What we've done is this:

-- If the object you're after doesn't exist, service methods will return `null`.
+- If the object you're after doesn't exist, javastrava.service methods will return `null`.
 API methods will throw a `NotFoundException`
-- If the object you're after is private, service methods will return an empty object - either a list with no entries, or a model object with only the id populated.
+- If the object you're after is private, javastrava.service methods will return an empty object - either a list with no entries, or a model object with only the id populated.
 We don't worry about this too much from a privacy point of view, because all you get is that an object exists, but you don't get any of the data.
 Athletes are different - they are returned with a limited view of the athlete, rather than an empty athlete.
 API methods throw an `UnauthorisedException`
 - If your token has been revoked, or wasn't valid in the first place, you'll see an `InvalidTokenException` (which is unchecked) get thrown
 - If your token doesn't have the authorisation scope needed for the operation that you're attempting, you'll see an `UnauthorisedException` (which is unchecked) get thrown.
 - If you encounter network errors accessing the Strava API, a `StravaAPINetworkException` is thrown.